The Role of the Expert in Advocacy

 Concurrent evidence is a relatively recent phenomenon, and there are many differing views as to its efficacy, which cannot be dealt with in this chapter.
 There is agreement that concurrent evidence is not simply experts arguing with each other, as it is difficult to see how a tribunal is assisted by a philosophical debate that it may not be equipped to follow, nor is concurrent evidence about the experts’ skills in advocacy and oratory.
 Done well, ‘hot tubbing’ allows the tribunal to probe at the heart of the issues of disagreement between experts and, as such, serves much the same role as the joint statement of matters agreed and not agreed.

-In previous editions, this chapter has stressed the tension inherent in the role of an expert witness, where a need to be objective, independent and dutybound to the tribunal potentially conflicts with the expert’s desire to help the client’s case and the professional obligation to that client.
-That point must be made again: an expert’s role remains, first and foremost, to reach professional opinions on the matters for which he or she is qualified, and a good expert will manage that tension – adding value to the advancement of the case by explaining his or her opinions in a way that is clearly understandable to the tribunal and is consistent with the client’s case.
-Indeed, it is that ability to communicate that instructing counsel often seek.
+In previous editions, this chapter has stressed the tension inherent in the role of an expert witness, where a need to be objective, independent and duty-bound to the tribunal potentially conflicts with the expert’s desire to help the client’s case and the professional obligation to that client.
+That point must be made again: an expert’s role remains, first and foremost, to reach professional opinions on the matters for which they are qualified, and a good expert will manage that tension – adding value to the advancement of the case by explaining their opinions in a way that is clearly understandable to the tribunal and is consistent with the client’s case.
+It is that ability to communicate that instructing counsel often seek.
 After all, a good point badly made or not understood, is, at best, of no use and, at worst, harms the expert’s credibility.

 Pickles v.
-Revenue & Customs (Whether crediting a directors’ loan account which was freely available for the directors/members to draw upon) UKFTT 195 (TC) (22 April 2020) at 6.
+Revenue & Customs (whether crediting a directors’ loan account that was freely available for the directors/members to draw upon) UKFTT 195 (TC) (22 April 2020), at 6.

 Pollivitte Ltd v.
 Commercial Union Assurance Company PLC 1 Lloyd’s Rep, 379 at 386.

 The IBA Rules on the Taking of Expert Evidence in International Arbitration require experts to be independent of the parties but say nothing about the content of their evidence.
 The Chartered Institute of Arbitrators Protocol on the use of Party-Appointed Experts states that party-appointed experts should be ‘impartial, objective, unbiased and uninfluenced’ and imposes a duty on experts to ‘assist the arbitral tribunal to decide the issues in respect of which expert evidence is adduced’.
-The ICC, LCIA, UNCITRAL and ICSID Rules (among others) permit expert evidence but impose no requirements on party-appointed experts.
+The International Chamber of Commerce, London Court of International Arbitration, United Nations Commission on International Trade Law and International Centre for Settlement of Investment Disputes rules (among others) permit expert evidence but impose no requirements on party-appointed experts.

 For instance, ‘market value’, ‘fair value’ or some other basis.

-I recall once being told by an arbitrator that he was most looking forward to hearing about my derivation of country risk premium in my CAPM calculation.
+I recall once being told by an arbitrator that he was most looking forward to hearing about my derivation of country risk premium in my capital asset pricing model calculation.